wix-incubator/wix-embedded-mysql/README.md

 # Known issues
  - some linux distros does not have libaio1.so which is a requirement by latest version of mysql.
 Proper error is emitted if it's missing;
+ - does not play nicely with firewalls.
+There is not way to create proper exception in OS X, so only option is to disable firewall, on windows proper rule can be created.
+This problem is due to the fact that during each test-run mysql is extracted to different folder in 'target', so each run requires new exception as exceptions are per path.

 #License
 Use of this source code is governed by a [BSD License](LICENSE.md), which basically means you can use and modify it freely.